Learn how to dissect the parts of your workflow's WDL script - inputs, outputs, and tasks - to help you troubleshoot your workflows.

 This is an example of the configuration form you see after clicking on the workflow card (note that you need to be signed into Terra to see this workspace).

-How many workflows and how many tasks are in the CRAM to BAM WDL?
+How many workflows and how many tasks are in the CRAM to BAM WDL in the Sequence format conversion workspace?

-HINT: Click on the "Script" tab (at left in the workflow configuration form) to look at the WDL script and find this information.
+HINT: Select the Part1_CRAM-to-BAM workflow, then click on the "Script" tab (at left in the workflow configuration form) to look at the WDL script and find this information.

 Answer: The WDL includes one workflow - CramToBamFlow (1) with two tasks - CramToBamTask (2) and ValidateSameFile (3).